jmrecodes/404-finder/README.md

 # 404 Finder: Auto-Search Redirector

-A powerful Chrome extension that automatically detects 404 errors and redirects to intelligent search results.
-Using advanced content analysis and smart keyword extraction, it helps you find the content you were looking for when pages go missing.
+A powerful Chrome extension that automatically detects 404 errors and redirects to relevant search results.
+It helps you find the content you were looking for when pages go missing by creating simple, effective search queries from the broken URL.

 ## 🚀 Key Features